 Shop Hacks exists to help you Build YOUR Space!
 Let's get started...

-Based on the results of a Shop Hacks Facebook group poll it looks like Plywood, MDF make up the bulk of your workbench tops but pine and hardwood round out the top choices.
+Based on the results of this Shop Hacks Facebook group poll, it looks like Plywood and MDF make up the bulk of your workbench tops but pine and hardwood round out the top choices.
 It's not difficult to imagine why.
 Plywood and MDF are readily available, cheap and durable and make great general use work surfaces.
 Pine and Hardwood can be made into thick, flat tops with plenty of mass to absorb energy, which is essential for hand work such as chiseling.
 We also have mechanics and metalworkers in the Shop Hacks tribe and they often use metal workbenches to handle heavy metal parts and fabrication as well as oils and greases.
 There's no perfect workbench for everyone but this article will help you determine what fits your needs the best.

 I've used many types of workbench surfaces over the years.
 Plywood, laminate, MDF, melamine, flooring products and epoxy coatings.
 They all have their own unique advantages.

 Let's talk about "shop feel" for a minute...

 Many of you are aware of the transformation my workshop has been undergoing over the last few years.
 I've been focusing a lot of energy on two goals for any shop improvement I make...